PCrnjak/PAROL-commander-software/README.md

 https://source-robotics.com

+To use commander software your PC needs to meet some [minimal hardware specs!](https://github.com/PCrnjak/PAROL-commander-software/blob/main/confirmed_working_systems.md)

 Robot arm building instructions, STL files, BOM can be found here: [Link](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm)

 To run this code you need to use PAROL6 control board!
 You can buy it here: [Link!](https://source-robotics.com/products/parol6-control-board)